 There are two options that will affect only particular blocks of text and three options that will affect your entire script.
 We recommend that you try the local tweaks before trying the global tweaks because experienced readers will usually be able to spot a script whose pagination has been manipulated.

-1. You can tighten or loosen the vertical line spacing (leading) of a particular block of text by choosing Format > Leading and selecting an option:
+1. You can tighten or loosen the vertical line spacing (leading) of a particular paragraph by placing the blinking cursor anywhere in that paragraph, choosing Format > Leading and selecting an option:

 2. You can narrow or widen the horizontal margin of a single paragraph:

-2. Drag these stops to the margin you want and the paragraph will change with it.
-In this example, we are widening the paragraph that begins with "Caer is a beautiful fairy..."
+- Drag these stops to the margin you want and the paragraph will change with it.
+In this example, we are widening the paragraph that begins with "I'm not here..."

-3. You can narrow or widen the horizontal margin of one or more paragraph throughout the script:
+3. You can narrow or widen the horizontal margin of one or more paragraphs throughout the script:

 A word of advice: if you make your script Very Tight, print out a few test pages and see how they look.
 If they look too dense to you, they will look too dense to the reader as well.

-2. Raise or lower the top or bottom Text and/or Header/Footer margins.
+- Raise or lower the top or bottom Text and / or Header/Footer margins.